 One thing that might require an explanation is the use of Word templates.
-For online applications/reports, we recommend creating a “working document” in Word (or whichever word processing software you use) with the application/report questions so that the writing and editing are done offline.
+For online applications/reports, we recommend creating a “working document” in Word or Google Docs (or whichever word processing software you use) with the application/report questions so that the writing and editing are done offline.
 Then, when the answers are finalized, they can be pasted into the online form.
-This way, it’s easier to send the drafts to your colleagues for review, you will have a Word copy of the grant in your files for easy modification the following year, and you don’t risk losing your work if something goes wrong with the online application.
+This way, it’s easier to send the drafts to your colleagues for review, you will have a Word/Google Doc copy of the grant in your files for easy modification the following year, and you don’t risk losing your work if something goes wrong with the online application.

 Also available for download are the Common Grant Application and financials in Word/Excel.

-The tracker that you see in the Grant Center is a non-editable version of our customizable grants tracker that is pre-populated with information for 30 of the most prominent local funders.
+The tracker that you see in the Grant Center is a non-editable version of our customizable grants tracker that is pre-populated with information for the most prominent local funders.
 The value of the online version is that you can quickly look up current information like funder deadlines, contact information, and how the application needs to be delivered (email, online, etc.).
 The tracker can be easily sorted by deadline date or funder name.
 The best way to use this tool, however, is to download it and customize it for your own organization.
 We have spent years figuring out what information needs to be tracked for an efficient and successful grants program, and we hope you’ll find this useful.

 Once downloaded, you can easily customize the tracker by adding your own funders/deadlines and removing ones you never apply to.
 Trackers can be accessed in multiple ways:

 - Google Sheet: If you like working in Google sheets, this option will likely be your first choice.
 The Grant Center loves Google sheets since they are easily sharable among staff in your organization.

 - To save it as your own Google Sheet, copy the entire sheet by putting your cursor in the top left corner.